 During his professional playing career, Porter played in parts of three Major League seasons as an outfielder for the Chicago Cubs (1999), Oakland A's (2000) and Texas Rangers (2001).
 He appeared in a total of 89 games.
 He played in two playoff games for Oakland during the 2000 American League Division Series, during which he went 1-for-1 at the plate and recorded a hit off the Yankees' Dwight Gooden.

 He collected his first Major League hit on September 7, 1999 (single), against the Cincinnati Reds at Wrigley Field.
 His first home run came on September 15, 2000, at Tampa Bay, off Tony Fiore.

+Porter was originally selected by the Cubs in the 1993 June draft and would go on to hit 113 home runs with 503 RBI and 236 stolen bases in 10 minor league seasons.
+Porter was an outstanding athlete while at Weequahic High School in New Jersey, reaching All-State status in baseball, football and basketball.
 He attended the University of Iowa, where he starred in baseball and football under legendary coach Hayden Fry, earning All-Big 10 honors in both sports and MVP honors on the football team his senior year in 1994.
 Porter earned his bachelor's degree in communications studies.

-The Newark, NJ, native was honored on Dec.
-13, 2012, which was proclaimed "Essex County Bo Porter Day," during which he was presented with the Key to Essex County, the County's highest honor.
+A native of Newark, NJ, Porter and his wife Stacey reside in Houston, Texas, with their son, Bryce.
+Porter was honored on December 13, 2012, which was proclaimed "Essex County Bo Porter Day," during which he was presented with the key to Essex County, the County's highest honor.